• Skip to primary navigation

 • Sausages: Polish cabanossi or Krakauer, Kielbasa, or whatever they are called where you are.

 • Bacon: already chopped bacon cubes, preferably smoked.
-Don’t use the thin bacon slices which you would fry for breakfast; you need rough, sturdy cubes.
+Don't use the thin bacon slices that you would fry for breakfast; you need rough, sturdy cubes.

 • Plum jam: an important ingredient when making bigos.
 It adds a kind of smoky, gamey flavor you would not want to miss.